DIDSR/DomId/docs/index.rst

 Training a Model
 =================

-The training process for the model is divided into two components:  Builder, Observer and Trainer.
+The training process for the model is divided into three components:  Builder, Observer and Trainer.
 Builder defines the model architecture and the task that is going to be used for the experiement.
 The Observer is responsible for logging the training and validation losses and metrics, while the Trainer focuses on training the model itself.
 The Observer defines the training and validation losses and metrics, while the Trainer saves the model and experiment results .
 For more information, please refer to the details provided bel0ow.